protocol/web3-dev-team/proposals/web-remote-pinning-service.md

 <!--Explain why this rating-->

-Level 3 - Apps already use pinnig services through proprietary APIs making it difficult to support multiple different services as each one requires additional development.
+Level 3 - Apps (including NFTs) already use pinnig services through proprietary APIs making it difficult to support multiple different services as each one requires additional development.
 Enabling them to use single API to support all existing and future pinning services creates a high value / low risk proposition.

 ## Project definition